Artistic by Nature

 Built late 1800s

 This classic bungalow-style house was once home to the caretaker of the John Huntington estate.
-Built in the late 1800’s, the house is one of the only remaining structures original to the Huntington estate.
-The Cleveland Metropolitan Park System purchased the estate in 1925 for $500,000 and named it the Huntington Reservation to honor the family legacy.
+Built in the late 1800s, the house is one of the only remaining structures original to the Huntington estate.
+The Cleveland Metropolitan Park System purchased the estate in 1925 for $500,000 and named it the Huntington House to honor the family legacy.
 The Huntington House remained a private residence until 1967, when the Baycrafters organization assumed occupancy and designated this space for its gallery exhibitions and additional classroom space.

 The Karen Ryel Center for Ceramics Art and Education